An article by Erik the Flutemaker

 $460 for 4 mercy beds from Erik the flutemaker Inc.

 No beds in the house, no chairs, latrine is a mess.
-Mom is 60 years old with caring for her 16 year old girl with severe autism refuses to eat anything but rice, needs vitamins and runs into the road without clothes.
+Mom is in her 60's caring for her 16 year old girl with severe autism who refuses to eat anything but rice, needs vitamins and runs into the road without clothes.

 THIS NEED WAS MET THROUGH HEART DWELLERS MERCY FUND!!!